Peter-Blohm/discovering_opinion_intervals/README.md

   - `data/`: Sample input files for algorithm configurations and interval structures
 - **`data/`**: Contains the bundestag dataset and is used as a working directory for other datasets.
 - **`graph_utils/`**: Python utilities for working with signed graphs, including:
-  - `convert_to_json.py`: Sctipt to Convert signed graphs from general txt format to JSON format required by the Rust implementation of our algorithms
+  - `convert_to_json.py`: Script to convert signed graphs from general txt format to JSON format required by the Rust implementation of our algorithms
   - `generate_synthetic_interval_graph.py`: Script to generate synthetic signed graphs from a given interval structure
   - `signed_graph.py`: Class for signed graphs
   - `solve_embedding.py`: MIP formulation for optimal solutions on small graphs (requires Gurobi)